An Alternative History of Literature from Poland

-The poem was commissioned by the pope Leo X, a great fan of hunting who was fascinated with the strange animal that lived in Europe's northern woods.
+The poem was commissioned by Pope Leo X, a great fan of hunting who was fascinated with the strange animal that lived in Europe's northern woods.
 The bishop of Płock, Erazm Ciołek, wanted to please the pope and intended for a stuffed specimen of the animal to be sent to him.
-He also commissioned a Catholic clerk and a poet Mikołaj Hussowski to write a poem about the mysterious animal.
+He also commissioned a Catholic clerk and a poet, Mikołaj Hussowski, to write a poem about the mysterious animal.
 The pope died, the bison was never sent to Rome, but the poem did get written.

 - A book for women read by men

 This was perhaps the most popular book in the history of Yiddish.
 It was first released in the early 17th century near Lublin, in the town of Janów Lubelski.
 To date, it has enjoyed 250 editions.
-According to a scholar of Yiddish literature, Chone Shmeruk, Cene Urene is partially a homiletic paraphrase of the Pentateuch, which means its is a kind of midrash, or commentary on the first books of the Torah, written in Yiddish, the language spoken by Jewish masses across Eastern Europe.
+According to a scholar of Yiddish literature, Chone Shmeruk, Cene Urene is partially a homiletic paraphrase of the Pentateuch – which means its is a kind of midrash, or commentary on the first books of the Torah, written in Yiddish, the language spoken by the Jewish masses across Eastern Europe.

 - A Christian Horace out of the Mazovia region writing about Europe and Sarmatia in Latin

-Sarbiewski's Lyricorum Libri IV was released in Antwerp in 1632, its title vignette was designed by Rubens himself.
-The 17th century European elite read the lyrical poems of Sarbievus with passion.
-In that century alone, 30 editions of his poetry were released across Europe and Sarbiewski became famous on a scale reserved for very few in the era.
+Sarbiewski's Lyricorum Libri IV was released in Antwerp in 1632, and its title vignette was designed by Rubens himself.
+The 17th-century European elite read the lyrical poems of Sarbievus with passion.
+In that century alone, 30 editions of his poetry were released across Europe, and Sarbiewski became famous on a scale reserved for very few in the era.
 He was presented with the pope's medal and hailed the Christian Horace.
 Some of his contemporaries, like the Dutchman Grotius, thought that Sarbievus's talent even surpassed that of Horace.

 But Potocki made history with the Saragossa Manuscript, one of the strangest books in the history of world literature, a multi-layered novel which made its author a precursor to Borges, Perec and Calvino.
-The first version of his book came out in 1804 in St. Petersburg, but Potocki had been working on it from 1794, through to the very last days of his life (which he spent in his family estate in Uładówka, present-day Ukraine).
+The first version of his book came out in 1804 in St Petersburg, but Potocki had been working on it from 1794, through to the very last days of his life (which he spent in his family estate in Uładówka, in present-day Ukraine).